AllThingsSmitty/allthingssmitty.github.io/_posts/2025-10-06-grouping-arrays-in-modern-javascript-object-groupby-and-map-groupby.md

 // TypeError: Converting circular structure to JSON
 ```

-Maps are great for runtime logic, but not suitable for API responses or localStorage.
+Maps are great for runtime logic, but not suitable for API responses or `localStorage`.
 Use `Object.groupBy()` when working with JSON.

 ## Browser support